 Bacteria Can Grow in Your Gut

 Believe it or not, alcohol can affect your gut, too.
-Alcohol Affecting the Body can have ramifications, your gut health plays a significant role in your overall health, contributing to a strong immune system, good heart, effective digestive system and much more.
+Alcohol Affecting the Body can have ramifications, your gut health plays a significant role in your overall health, contributing to a strong immune system, good heart, effective digestive system, and much more.
 Drinking too much alcohol disrupts the good bacteria in your gut and puts you at risk for various health problems.

 Because your digestive system is the first point of contact when you take a drink, it’s at a higher risk for disease.
 Here are some of the ways that alcohol can compromise your gut health:

 - Weakens your Stomach Acid

 - Damages Protective Stomach Linings

 - Prevents Nutrients from Being Absorbed into the Small Intestine

 - Disrupts Healthy Gut Bacteria